WeeBeasties/Nuventive17/README.md

 The slides were generated from an Rmd file using RStudio and revealjs.
 The R markdown file (index.Rmd) can be found in the /docs folder.
 When processed by knitr, the slides are produced as an html file (index.html), which is also located in the /docs folder.

+A handout was distributed at the talk.
+An electronic version is a available here as `handout.pdf`.

 The completed slides can be viewed online at [http://weebeasties.github.io/Nuventive17](http://weebeasties.github.io/Nuventive17).